sdpeiris/Projects/README.md

 # Projects
-A set of projects which uses techniques such as Bayesian, Spatial &amp; standard econometric techniques .
+A set of projects which uses techniques such as Bayesian, Spatial , Panel and Timeseries Econometrics